Request a Free Consultation

 If a driver involved in a multi-vehicle accident has chosen no-fault (Limited Tort) insurance coverage, they can typically seek benefits from their own insurance company, regardless of who was at fault for the collision.
 These benefits may include medical expenses, lost wages, and other allowable costs as outlined in their insurance policy.
 Choosing no-fault insurance means giving up some rights to sue for non-economic damages, such as pain and suffering or emotional distress unless your injuries meet the “serious injury” threshold established by Pennsylvania law.
 In contrast, if you have chosen Full Tort coverage, you can sue the at-fault party after a multi-vehicle accident, regardless of the severity of your injuries.

-Philadelphia Car Accident Attorney
+A Philadelphia Car Accident Attorney Can Help